 So when you tell a wedding vendor you are on a tight budget but your inviting 250 people, don’t be surprised if they (aka me) laugh at you.
 How can you be on a tight budget and still invite 250 people?
-The amount of people you invite will dictate your wedding budget and/or the type of wedding you will have.
+The number of people you invite will dictate your wedding budget and/or the type of wedding you will have.
 I’ve never planned a wedding for 200 people that cost less than $75k.
-Yes I’m sure there are couples that did it but I’m speaking about my experience and the style of weddings my clients have chosen.
+Yes, I’m sure there are couples that did it but I’m speaking about my experience and the style of weddings my clients have chosen.

 I know for some cultures, a wedding of 250 guests is considered a small wedding.
-If your guests count is large because of a cultural obligations, then I get it and that’s a whole other blog post.
+If your guest count is large because of cultural obligations, then I get it and that’s a whole other blog post.
 If you don’t have these cultural obligations, then do yourself a favor and follow the chart below.
 It will help you make the decision process a little easier and more importantly, save you money.

 Are you having guest list trauma?
 Are your parents inviting the world?
 You are not alone.
 It happens all the time.
 Share your wedding guest list drama in the comments and I will help you through it!